Posts with the Tag Interop:

 If you don't understand what they are talking about, don't worry too much: It's a fairly technical detail of writing VOTables, where we did a fix of something rather severly broken in 2012.

-The entertaining part about it, though, is that later in the conference, when I will talk about the challenges of transitioning between incompatible versions of protocols, BINARY2 will be one of my examples for how such transitions tend to be a lot less successful than they could be.
+The entertaining part about it, though, is that later in the conference, when I will talk about the challenges of transitioning between incompatible versions of protocols, BINARY2 will be one of my examples for how such transitions tend to be a lot less successful than they should be.
 Seeing takeup by players of the size of Rubin almost proves me wrong, I think.

 Charge to the Working Groups (2025-06-02, 15:30)

 This is the session in which the chairs of the Working and Interest Groups discuss what they expect to happen in the next few days.
-Here is the first oddity of what I've just called deeply virtual: The room we are in has lots of screens along the wall that show the slides; but there is no slide display behind the local speaker:
+Here is the first oddity of what I've just called deeply hybrid: The room we are in has lots of screens along the wall that show the slides; but there is no slide display behind the local speaker:

 A large room with a some relatively scattered people around tables looking at various screens.
 At the far end of the room, there are windows and a lectern.